intelligence38000/android-docs/src/pages/maps/overview/gestures.md

 ---
 title: "Gestures"
-description: "Detecting gestures in the Mapbox Maps SDK for Android"
+description: "Detecting gestures in the Mapbox Maps SDK for Android."
 prependJs:
-  - "import { GESTURES_VERSION } from '../../../constants';"
-  - "import { GESTURES_SNAPSHOT_VERSION } from '../../../constants';"
+  - "import constants from '../../../constants';"
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

 The [Mapbox Gestures for Android library](https://github.com/mapbox/mapbox-gestures-android) is used inside of the Mapbox Maps SDK for Android for gesture detection based on user's input.
 This library wraps [GestureDetectorCompat](https://developer.android.com/reference/android/support/v4/view/GestureDetectorCompat.html) and [ScaleGestureDetector](https://developer.android.com/reference/android/view/ScaleGestureDetector.html) as well as introduces implementation of rotate, move, shove, and tap gesture detectors.